k11n/konstellation/docs/README.md

 ```

 ### One YAML to rule them all
-Running apps isn't about copying and pasting templates that you don't understand.
-Konstellation provides high level custom resources and then in turn translates them into native Kubernetes resources.
+No one should be copying and pasting templates that they don't understand.
+Konstellation provides high level custom resources and then manages native Kubernetes resources behind the scenes.
 ```yaml
 apiVersion: k11n.dev/v1alpha1
 kind: App